Volunteer Registration

 • Food Unloading

-• Your primary duties include unloading items from the refer truck to the food tent.
+• Volunteers will help unload food items from the refrigerated truck to the food tent

 • Beer Garden and HOT 89.9 Lounge

-Volunteers in the beer garden will be part of a large team selling tickets and serving beer, liquor and refreshments.
+• Volunteers in the beer garden and the HOT Lounge will be part of a large team providing sales support and bar service for beer, coolers and refreshments.

-Some volunteers may sign up to work behind the bar area, offloading the beer trucks and loading product into the ice bins.
-Closed toed shoes must be worn for this volunteer job particularly.
+• Some volunteers may work behind the bar area, offloading the beer trucks and loading product into the ice bins.
+Closed toed shoes are required.

 * Children aged 15 and under may volunteer when accompanied by an adult guardian, in all areas except the licensed areas.
 Children aged 16 and above are welcome to volunteer for their school hours in all areas except the licensed areas.
 Make sure you bring your school volunteer hours form to the volunteer tent when you check in, to get signed.